What is Broadcast Production for Radio and Television?

 - a range of transferable skills in areas such as project management and teamwork.

 Attendance is four days per week.
-However, for some weeks you will be timetabled to attend over the entire week.
+However, for some weeks you will be timetabled to attend the entire week.

 Aims and Learning Objectives